pkardas/notes/books/refactoring.md

 ## Chapter 7: Encapsulation

 ENCAPSULATE RECORD - instead of using plain dictionaries, encapsulate them into object.
-With object you can hide what is stored and provide methods for all the values.
+With object, you can hide what is stored and provide methods for all the values.
 The user does not have to care which value is calculated and which is stored. **Dictionaries are useful** in many programming situations **but they are not explicit about their fields**.
 Refactor implicit structures into explicit ones.

 ENCAPSULATE COLLECTION - good idea is to ensure that the getter for the collection can not accidentally change it.
-One way to proevent modification of a collection is to use some form of read-only proxy to the collection.
+One way to prevent modification of a collection is to use some form of read-only proxy to the collection.
 Such proxy can allow all reads but block any write to the collection.
 The most popular approach is to provide a getting method for the collection, but make it return a copy of underlying collection.